kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 * Lecture lessons
 * Group exercises and cases, including practical exercises with laptop

-Teaching dates - fall 2021:
+### Teaching dates - fall 2021:

 31/8, 2/9, 7/9, 9/9, 14/9, 16/9, 21/9, 23/9, 28/9, 30/10, 5/10, 7/10, 12/10, 14/10

-Make sure to mark dates in your calendar - some weeks will have lessons tuesday/thursdays, some weeks will have three days in a row - tuesday, wednesday, thursday.
+Make sure to mark dates in your calendar - some weeks will have lessons tuesday/thursdays.

 ### Hardware